The Irrawaddy dolphin – September 2020

 A little smile on their face – credit: Anupam Koley

-The Irrawaddy dolphin was declared endangered in 2017 by the IUCN.
-With only 92 individuals remaining (compared to 200 individuals 20 years ago) in the most studied Mekong river area, the population faces risks of extinction.
-The main threats to their survival include bycatch in nylon gillnets, overfishing that depletes the Mekong river of its fish, boat traffic causing stress and collisions, dams that limit the size and quality of their habitat, and chemical pollution from pesticides, plastics, and heavy metals.
+The main threats to their survival include bycatch in nylon gillnets, overfishing that depletes the rivers of their fish, boat traffic causing stress and collisions, dams that limit the size and quality of their habitat, and chemical pollution from pesticides, plastics, and heavy metals.
+Addressing these multifaceted challenges is imperative to secure the future of the endangered Irrawaddy dolphin population.

 The tail of an Irrawaddy dolphin – credit: Anupam Koley